-Welcome to our macOS Sierra review, in which we test and rate the interface, ease of use and new features of Apple's new macOS 10.12 operating system for Macs and MacBooks.
-If you'd like to read about this autumn's update to macOS, turn to our macOS High Sierra preview.
+Welcome to our macOS Sierra review, in which we test and rate the features, interface and ease of use of Apple's macOS 10.12 operating system for Macs and MacBooks.
+If you'd like to read about autumn 2017's update to macOS, turn to our macOS High Sierra preview.

 In this article we review the strengths and weaknesses of the macOS Sierra operating system, look at its new features, and list its system requirements and the Macs that can run the software.

 macOS Sierra's design & interface

 Design-wise, macOS Sierra is virtually identical to its predecessor, El Capitan.
 The 'flattened' visuals brought in for Yosemite and retained in El Cap last year are still present; they weren't popular at first but I think most of us have got used to them, just like we did a little earlier with iOS 7's removal of skeuomorphic elements.